340:40-13-5. Child care provider contracts

 (5) AFS Child Care Subsidy Unit staff become aware that a provider was convicted of a felony;

 (6) AFS Child Care Subsidy Unit staff become aware that a provider was debarred, suspended, disqualified, proposed for debarment, or declared ineligible by any federal department or agency, or convicted of a fraud-related crime;

 (7) the provider is convicted of food benefit trafficking;

 (10) a one star center provider no longer has open child care authorizations;

-(12) the provider shows a history of non-compliance with DHS policies and procedures; or
+(12) the provider has a history of non-compliance with OKDHS policies and procedures; or

 (13) the provider has not had an active authorization at their child care facility for at least 30-calendar days.